tidyverse/tidyverse.org/content/packages/index.md

 ### dplyr backends

-There are also two packages that allow you to interface with different backends using the same dplyr syntax:
+There are also three packages that allow you to interface with different backends using the same dplyr syntax:

 * [dbplyr](https://dbplyr.tidyverse.org) allows you to use remote database tables by converting dplyr code into SQL.
 * [dtplyr](https://dtplyr.tidyverse.org) provides a [data.table](http://r-datatable.com) backend by automatically translating to the equivalent, but usually much faster, data.table code.
+* [duckplyr](https://duckplyr.tidyverse.org) allows fast processing of data frames and larger-than-memory data via DuckDB, with automatic fallback to dplyr if no translation is possible.

 ## Program